Owner, Instructor, and Choreographer

 Jacqueline Warden began her belly dance career in 2000, when she began studying under noted international dance instructor and performer, Maria Barannco.
 Jacqueline gained an instant appreciation, talent, and what some might call an obsession, with Middle Eastern dance.

-She has trained extensively in Egyptian, Turkish, Lebanese, American Cabaret, and Tribal Fusion techniques.
+She has trained extensively in Egyptian, Turkish, Lebanese, American Cabaret, and Fusion techniques.
 Jacqueline teaches her students not only the rich history and various styles of belly dance, but also the physiology behind the dance’s serpentine moves.

 Additionally, Jacqueline began studying Polynesian dance in 2009, which she now teaches and performs, as well.
 She continues to train daily as she believes a truly great teacher should never stop learning.